goiblas/Map-Block-Leaflet/README.md

-# Leaft map block for Gutenberg
+# leaflet map block for Gutenberg

 The objective of this project is an alternative in Google Maps to include maps in the WordPress content, for this I take advantage of the new capabilities of the Gutenberg editor